 Image credit: Francis Bacon, Study for Bullfight No. 1, 1969.
 Oil on canvas, 197.7 x 147.8 cm.
 Private collection, Switzerland. © The Estate of Francis Bacon.
 All rights reserved, DACS/Artimage 2020.
 Photo: Prudence Cuming Associates Ltd

-With its laser focus, this major new show looks set to offer an unsettling but mesmeric insight into the mind of a 20th-century artistic genius.
+This exhibition is a mesmeric insight into the mind of a 20th-century artistic genius.

 |What||Francis Bacon: Man and Beast, Royal Academy|